-Kerala Assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi
+Kerala assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi

 Mahadevan, reportedly a former ABVP leader, allegedly made the remarks during a television debate on protests in Bangladesh and Nepal.

 He reportedly said such protests were not possible in India as people here supported Prime Minister Narendra Modi, adding that if Rahul Gandhi had similar aspirations, "bullets will pierce his chest".
-PTI LGK SSK KH
+PTI LGK ROH